raissaccorreia/spring-challenge-pyyne/README.md

 - For TTL the Value field was used to store not only the content, but also an integer that holds the amount of time in seconds that the content will be available, or zero if it's permanent, and also the timestamp of creation of that object.
 - By comparing the timestamp with timestamp + ttl we know if the object is valid yet and should be excluded or not.
-- The data is only excluded through request or by attempting to get the data.
+- Expired data is only purged if requested, there is no passive expiration implemented.

 ## 🏁 Getting Started <a name = "getting_started"></a>

-After cloning the repository, you can run the application using the following command:
+Clone the repository and run the application using the following command:

 ```bash
 git clone https://github.com/raissaccorreia/spring-challenge-pyyne